videlais/learning-javascript/README.md

 ## What This Is (and Isn't)

 The word "Learning" in *Learning JavaScript ES6* is purposeful.
-This **is not** an exhaustive list of everything in JavaScript and how to use.
+This **is not** an exhaustive list of everything in JavaScript and how to use it.

-As a language, it changes year-to-year and new functionality gets added.
-Different programming patterns also emerge or fade away over time as well.
+As a language, new functionality gets added every year.
+Different programming patterns also emerge or fade away over time.

-This book tries to outline and review major functionality in JavaScript ES6.
+This book *tries* to outline and review major functionality in JavaScript ES6.
+While early chapter review fundamental concepts in JavaScript, most of the book serves as a reference to functionality with examples of how it could be used.

 ## Table of Contents